Sharing the techniques I used to reupholster a chair.

 - Before you start taking your chair apart, write on each piece of fabric where it came from.
 The Spruce book was helpful in suggesting labels for those parts as well as calculating the yardage.

-- The Sailrite video suggests an order to taking fabric off and putting it back on…that was very helpful.
+- The Sailrite video suggests an order to take the fabric off and put it back on…that was very helpful.

 - Save each piece of fabric, trying very hard not to rip them as you remove them from the chair.
 You will want those pieces to be intact as patterns to cut your new fabric from.